 Norway is world-famous for its beautiful nature, especially the Norwegian fjords.
 Also, the many national parks are impressing with mountains, ice-blue glaciers, deep green forests, lakes, and beautiful green valleys and pastures.
 Norway is one of the three Scandinavian countries, together with Denmark and Sweden and Norway is ranked as one of the best countries to live in and it has one of the lowest crime rates in the world.

 The Norwegian coastline is 25,148 km, but including the long fjords, mainland and the numerous small islands the length is more than 57,000 km.
-At the west coast, the coastline is deeply indented by fjords, and many cruise companies have tours in that area.
+On the west coast, the coastline is deeply indented by fjords, and many cruise companies have tours in that area.

 Every year in Oslo the Nobel Pease Prize is awarded by the Norwegian committee.

 The northern lights and midnight sun

 In the winter the sun never rises above the horizon and this makes northern Norway the perfect spot to watch the northern lights.
 The northern light season is from September to April

 In northern Norway, you can discover the Northern Lights from September to April, and the sun never rises above the horizon.

 Norway´s major cities

 Norway has borders to Finland, Sweden and Russia and the coastline facing the North Atlantic Ocean.
 The Gulf stream is running along the Norwegian coast and the climate here is mild and quite wet and to the north and east, the winters are longer and colder.